ZHAOBenyun/byzhao.github.io/content/publication/journal-article/index.md

 ## Acknowledgments

 This work was supported by [funding sources].
-We thank our collaborators and the infrastructure maintenance teams who helped in data collection and validation.
+We thank our collaborators and the infrastructure maintenance teams who helped in data collection and validation. -->

 ## Citation

-If you use CUBIT-Det in your research, please cite:
+If you use our *CUBIT* dataset in your research, please download it at https://github.com/ZHAOBenyun/CUBIT and consider citing our paper:

 ```bibtex
 @article{ZHAO2024105405,